-Our Board takes seriously its fiduciary responsibility and helps set the policies that enable the VNA/SCC to deliver the best care to every patient every day!
+Our Board takes seriously its fiduciary responsibility and helps set the policies that enable the VNA South Central to deliver the best care to every patient every day!

 Some, but not all, of the services available through the Cardiac Care Program are as follows: